Tike185/CS-207-Final-project/README.md

 o	Pin 15(A) is connected to 5v o	Pin 16(K) is connected to ground o D0, D1, D2, and D3 are not in use
-• The VEE pin controls the contrast of the screen.

-•	The potential meter has 3 pins: o	Pin 1 is connected to ground o	Pin 2 is connected VEE on LCD display o	Pin 3 is connected to 5v
+•	The potential meter has 3 pins: o	Pin 1 is connected to ground o	Pin 2 is the middle pin that is connected VEE on LCD display o	Pin 3 is connected to 5v

+- Things to note:
+-  The VEE pin controls the constrast of the screen
+-

 # Planned features:
 I want to add a third button thatwould function as a snooze button by adding an extra 10 minutes to the Alarm time.